mesonbuild/meson/docs/markdown/Yaml-RefMan.md

 - Warnings are also optional.

-# To avoid duplicating documentation / code, argument inheritence is supported with
+# To avoid duplicating documentation / code, argument inheritance is supported with
 # the following optional keys:

 posargs_inherit: _build_target_base  # Use the posargs definition of `_build_target_base` here